 For more on the Health Star Rating and the rating of Sanitarium food products, read our Health Star Rating article or see our products pages for individual products.

 Getting to know what’s in the foods you eat is a great way to take charge of your health.
 Remember, if you have any questions you can always call the manufacturer – their number is usually listed on the food packaging.
-And, if you have a question for us, just Ask our nutritionists.
+And, if you have a question for us, just Ask our dietitians.

 Subscribe to Wholicious Living to stay up-to-date with the latest health and nutrition advice.